angular/angular/integration/README.md

 that exactly mimics how a user might expect Angular to work, so they allow high-fidelity reproductions of real-world issues.

-For this to work, we first build the Angular distribution via `./scripts/build/build-packages-dist.js`, then install the distribution into each app.
+For this to work, we first build the Angular distribution via `yarn build`, then install the distribution into each app.

 To test Angular CLI applications, we use the `cli-hello-world-*` integration tests.